Editor’s Note: New York by Rail updated this past blog experience to include current information.

 To reach the Walkway’s elevator entrance, make a right on North Water Street from the Poughkeepsie Station and a left at Upper Landing Park.
 Weather permitting, Walkway Over the Hudson State Historic Park is open from sunrise to sunset.
-Currently, the elevator is operating, but be sure to call 845-834-3641 for elevator status due to seasonal operation and weather dependency.
+Be sure to call 845-834-3641 for elevator status due to seasonal operation and weather dependency.
 If the elevator is closed, it’s a short walk to the Washington Street entrance.
 See walkway.org/visit for more information and an interactive map.

 Don’t forget to use the See New York and Save 15% Discount when purchasing tickets!